taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/stages.md

 - ``folder`` which changes the destination of where the sprites are taken from *(like ``images/stages/default/``)*.
 - ``startCamPosX, startCamPosY`` set the destination of where the camera starts from *(before countdown)*

-As for the other nodes, there's about *7 types* of them *(and more if you script them in, see <a href="./Scripting/PlayState Scripts/Character or Stage Scripts.md">Character/Stage Scripts</a>)*, we'll go through each of them.
+As for the other nodes, there's about *7 types* of them *(and more if you script them in, see <a href="./scripting/playstate-scripts/character-stage-scripts.md">Character/Stage Scripts</a>)*, we'll go through each of them.

 *(note that it's important which order you put them in because they will take the same order in-game too)*